FPCSmithville.org

 Thank you so much for your continued concern and your desire to donate your time to assist the victims of the wildfires that have impacted our area.

-As with all such events, this situation is extremely fluid.
-By this time tomorrow, things may have changed significantly.
 We will continue to update this site as best we are able.
 If any of you have direct experience with this particular type of situation, please feel free to ask me questions, make suggestions, or share practical lessons you may have learned from that experience.
 Also feel free to share this and other correspondence with any who may be interested.

 Thank you, and the churches you represent, for your care and concern both for our church and the communities we serve.
 Thank you particularly for your prayers which are sustaining us all.
 God is good, and I look forward to the good which God can bring from this trying and difficult time.